|

 business and take your business elsewhere.

-house with two different services, a (1) a dial tone, and (2) DSL
+house with TWO different services, a (1) a dial tone, and (2) DSL

 high speed internet service.

-house.
+in the house with your old phone company.
 DSL service will be present on the

 line and the line may or may not have any dial tone.